-Papri Chaat is a traditional street snack found all over India.
+Papri chaat is a traditional street snack found all over India.
 Papris are crispy chips made from a simple wheat dough.
 Much like nachos, the papris are topped with assorted accoutrements of complementing and contrasting textures and flavors, and always dusted generously with chaat masala, a fragrant and flavorful spice mixture.
-Traditionally you find the papris buried under fluffy boiled potatoes, tender chickpeas, cool yogurt, bright mint chutney, sweet and sour tamarind chutney, and crunchy sev (fried chickpea noodles), which are the ingredients featured in this recipe.
-You can make all the components from scratch as written here, or buy pre-made papris, sev, and mint and tamarind chutneys online or at an Indian grocer.
+Traditionally, you find the papris buried under fluffy boiled potatoes, tender chickpeas, cool yogurt, bright mint chutney, sweet-and-sour tamarind chutney, and crunchy sev (fried chickpea noodles), which are the ingredients featured in this recipe.
+You can make all the components from scratch as written here, or buy premade papris, sev, and mint and tamarind chutneys online or at an Indian grocery.

 Why It Works

 - The chaat masala is a spice blend that adds funky, salty, spicy, and sour flavors to the chaat.

 - Durum flour forms strong gluten networks without becoming very elastic, making it ideal for rolling into thin, crisp papris.

 - Fresh mint chutney and tangy-sweet tamarind chutney add bright, fresh, tart, and sweet flavors to the fried crisps.

 - Making papri chaat at home allows you to customize the ratios and seasoning to your taste.

 - Yield:Serves 4 to 6 as a snack

 - Active time: 2 hours